What is Actinic Keratosis?

 "This place was the quickest and most pleasant appointment I’ve ever been to.
 Quick and efficient, no extra wait time, and the staff was extremely helpful."- L.C. / Google / Sep 10, 2020

 "This is a very nice practice, clean, professional, and well staffed."- P.D. / Facebook / Sep 05, 2020

 "Excellent service staff very friendly"- B.M. / Google / Sep 04, 2020

-Causes of AK
+What Causes of Actinic keratosis?

 Prolonged sun exposure is the major cause of actinic keratosis, so the condition is more common in older people.
 While only a small fraction of actinic keratosis turns into skin cancer, it's extremely important to have a skin exam so you can learn how to manage the condition.
 Typically, actinic keratosis starts as lesions that look red and scaly or as bumps that appear dark and crusty.
 It may also have a hard, wart-like layer.
 These lesions show up as small clusters that won't go away.

-Symptoms of actinic keratosis
+What are Symptoms of actinic keratosis?